-Spring is just around the corner and it’s almost time to start barbequing and to get your irrigation system in good working order.
+Spring is here and that means it’s time to start barbecuing — and getting your irrigation system in good working order.

 An irrigation system checkup should be done at least twice a year, once in the spring and again in mid-summer.
 This is simply a visual inspection to pinpoint any problems with the system.

 Here are the most important things to look at when doing an inspection.

 - Controller: Change the schedule according to the seasonal requirements of the landscape.
 In general, irrigation requirements are lower in the spring and fall than in summer.
 Also, install a new battery for backup in case of a power outage.
 The battery location is on the inside of the controller panel.
 Get to know your controller; if you don’t have a user’s manual, most manufactures provide an online PDF version.

 - Rain sensor: All irrigation controllers existing or new within the city limits are required to have a functioning rain sensor.
 If your controller doesn’t have one, you’ll need to add that to the checkup list.
 Technology has made it easy to install a wireless rain sensor and they’re available at most home improvement stores.
 You can test the rain sensor just by holding down the prong while the system is running; if the sensor is working properly the system will stop running.